cdm014/cdm014_screeps/Readme.md

 1. take requests from room and organize them
 1. start making creeps of the right type to service requests
 1. use created creeps to service requests
+1. I want to use generators to serve out creeps and maybe loop through tasks

 # long term planning
 1. automatic construction sites